DerTyp7/ts5-obs-overlay/readme.md

 11. Now connect to a TeamSpeak server and check if it works.
 You may need to **accept** the remote app in your TeamSpeak notifications
 ![image](https://user-images.githubusercontent.com/76851529/197850151-ad057277-fe3d-427e-b21b-1d2b4875c70b.png)

+## Config
+In the `config.js` file, which is located in the same folder as the `overlay.html` file, you can make various settings for the appearance of the overlay.
+>**_NOTE_** If your change something in the config file you have to do [Option 3 of the troubleshooting below]("#Option-3").

 ## Troubleshooting
-### Restart the overlay
-- **Option 1:**
+### Option 1:
-   - Disconnect from all TeamSpeak servers and reconnect to just one
+   Disconnect from all TeamSpeak servers and reconnect to just one
-- **Option 2:**
+### Option 2:
-   - Restart TeamSpeak5
+   Restart TeamSpeak5
-- **Option3:**
+### Option 3:
 1. Open OBS Studio
 2. Go open the properties of your browser source
 3. On the bottom of the properties press the "Refresh cache of current page" button.